-In the period when John was writing Accents of English, there was considerable talk of low-born speech models.
-John himself quotes posh writer Jilly Cooper on the lowering/backing of the TRAP vowel:
+In the period when John was writing, there was considerable talk of low-born speech models.
+He quoted posh journalist/novelist Jilly Cooper on the lowering/backing of the TRAP vowel:

 All those female interviewers talking about bunk bulences and Ufrica.
 I suppose they all grew up in the Sixties… when… working class became beautiful…

-A decade later, the North American producers of the first 007 film clearly sensed the winds of change when they chose for the role an ex-milkman from Edinburgh; the character would surely have had less appeal if he had sounded as posh as his creator.
-Today, for the first time since Douglas-Home, we have a Prime Minister who is an Old Etonian, but his privileged background is a public-relations liability, repeatedly pointed out and mocked – e.g. reminders that Cameron, like Profumo, belonged to the infamous Bullingdon Club.
-Privilege has never stopped conferring advantage; but after ‘1962’, the perception of being privileged became undesirable in new ways.
+Although we now have, for the first time since Douglas-Home, a Prime Minister who is an Old Etonian, his privileged background is a public-relations liability.
+It is repeatedly pointed out and mocked – for example in reminders that Cameron, like Profumo, belonged to the infamous Bullingdon Club.
+Privilege has never stopped conferring advantage; but after the 1962 watershed, the perception of being privileged became undesirable in new ways.

 And Received Pronunciation, from its very conception, was the accent of privilege.
 Daniel Jones in 1918:

 It is convenient for present purposes to choose as the standard of English pronunciation the form which appears to be most generally used by Southern English persons who have been educated at the great English public boarding schools.